-T 191 Inco orporated by Ro eference T. 1 Exhibit Number Exhibit Description Form Date Number Filed Herewith 1.1 Form of Underwriting Agreement.
+196 orporated by R eference Exhibit Number Exhibit Description Form Date Number Filed Herewith 1.1 Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation, as amended, currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation, to be in effect immediately prior to the completion of this offering.
 3.3 Bylaws, currently in effect.
 3.4 Form of Amended and Restated Bylaws, to be in effect immediately prior to the completion of this offering.
-4.1 Reference is made to exhibits 3.1 through 3.4.
+4.1 Reference is made to Exhibits 3.1 through 3.4.
 4.2 Form of Common Stock Certificate.
 5.1 Opinion of Latham & Watkins LLP.
 10.1 Amended and Restated Investors' Rights Agreement, dated October 19, 2018, by and among the Registrant and the investors listed therein.
 10.2 Lease, dated March 1, 2019, by and between the Registrant and DWF IV Century Plaza, LLC.
-10.3 Lease, dated June 15, 2018, by and between the Registrant and Changning Raffles Shanghai.
-10.4 Lease, dated July 1, 2019, by and between the Registrant and Suzhou Biobay.
-10.5(a)# 2017 Equity Incentive Plan, as amended.
-10.5(b)# Form of Stock Option Agreement under 2017 Equity Incentive Plan TT 0
+X 10.3 Lease, dated June 15, 2018, by and between the Registrant and Changning Raffles Shanghai.
+10.4(a)# 2017 Equity Incentive Plan, as amended.
+10.4(b)# Form of Stock Option Agreement under 2017 Equity Incentive Plan.

-F 1916 Inco orporated by R eference T. 1 Exhibit Number Exhibit Description Form Date Number Filed Herewith 10.6(a)# 2021 Incentive Award Plan 10.6(b)# Form of Stock Option Grant Notice and Stock Option Agreement under the 2021 Incentive Award Plan 10.6(c)# Form of Restricted Stock Award Grant Notice and Restricted Stock Award Agreement under the 2021 Incentive Award Plan 10.6(d)# Form of Restricted Stock Unit Award Grant Notice and Restricted Stock Unit Award Agreement under the 2021 Incentive Award Plan 10.7# 2021 Employee Stock Purchase Plan 10.8# Employment Agreement by and between the Registrant and Erin Quirk, M.D.
-10.9# Employment Agreement by and between the Registrant and Senthil Sundaram.
-10.10# Employment Agreement by and between the Registrant and Weidong Zhong, Ph.D.
-10.11# Non-Employee Director Compensation Program.
-10.12 Form of Indemnification Agreement for directors and officers.
-10.13† Exclusive License Agreement, dated as of February 9, 2018, between Terns Pharmaceuticals, Inc. and Eli Lilly and Company.
-10.14† Exclusive License Agreement, dated as of March 9, 2028, between Terns Pharmaceuticals, Inc. and Eli Lilly and Company.
-10.15† Assignment Agreement, dated as of June 24, 2019, by and among Terns Pharmaceuticals, Inc. and Vintagence Biotechnology Ltd. 10.16† Exclusive Option and License, dated as of July 27, 2020, by and among Terns Pharmaceuticals, Inc., Terns, Inc., CaspianTern LLC, Hansoh (Shanghai) Healthtech Co., Ltd. and Jiangsu Hansoh Pharmaceutical Group Company Ltd. 21.1 List of subsidiaries.
-23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
+Inco orporated by Re eference Exhibit Number Exhibit Description Form Date Number Filed Herewith 10.5(a)# 2021 Incentive Award Plan.
+10.5(b)# Form of Stock Option Grant Notice and Stock Option Agreement under the 2021 Incentive Award Plan.
+10.5(c)# Form of Restricted Stock Award Grant Notice and Restricted Stock Award Agreement under the 2021 Incentive Award Plan.
+10.5(d)# Form of Restricted Stock Unit Award Grant Notice and Restricted Stock Unit Award Agreement under the 2021 Incentive Award Plan.
+10.6# 2021 Employee Stock Purchase Plan.
+10.7# Employment Agreement by and between the Registrant and Erin Quirk, M.D.
+10.8# Employment Agreement by and between the Registrant and Senthil Sundaram.
+10.9# Employment Agreement by and between the Registrant and Weidong Zhong, Ph.D.
+10.10# Non-Employee Director Compensation Program.
+10.11 Form of Indemnification Agreement for directors and officers.
+10.12† Exclusive License Agreement, dated as of February 9, 2018, between Terns Pharmaceuticals, Inc. and Eli Lilly and Company.
+10.13† Exclusive License Agreement, dated as of March 9, 2018, between Terns Pharmaceuticals, Inc. and Eli Lilly and Company.
+10.14† Assignment Agreement, dated as of June 24, 2019, by and among Terns Pharmaceuticals, Inc. and Vintagence Biotechnology Ltd. 10.15† Exclusive Option and License, dated as of July 27, 2020, by and among Terns Pharmaceuticals, Inc., Terns, Inc., CaspianTern LLC, Hansoh (Shanghai) Healthtech Co., Ltd. and Jiangsu Hansoh Pharmaceutical Group Company Ltd. 21.1 List of subsidiaries.
+X 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
 24.1 Power of Attorney.
 Reference is made to the signature page to the Registration Statement.